JackrabbitMobile/WatchToDrone/README.md

 ![alt tag](http://i.imgur.com/BGBtIdh.png)

 Now, tap your drone's name the list.
-Upon successful connection to the device, you'll now have on-screen controls - and, assuming your watch app is running, you can start to issue movement commands to the drone via the watch gestures outlined here.
+Upon successful connection to the device, you'll now have on-screen controls - and, assuming your watch app is running, you can start to issue movement commands to the drone via the watch gestures outlined here: (still need link to watch gestures with images)